 The City of Brier is almost entirely composed of low-density single-family residential development.
-There are two residential zoning designations (RS 12,500 and RS 20,000), which comprise approximately 1,100 acres, almost 90% of the area of the City.
-The purpose of the residential use designations, as stated in the Zoning Ordinance (5/91), "is to provide an area for single\ family residential development, while retaining Brier's semi-rural character and lifestyle."
+There is one residential zoning designation (RS 12,500), which comprises approximately 1,100 acres, almost 90% of the area of the City.
+The purpose of the residential use designations, as stated in the Zoning Ordinance (5/91), "is to provide an area for single-family residential development, while retaining Brier's semi-rural character and lifestyle."